 Khaba fort stands on another hillock.
 It can be seen around all sides as you drive towards it the winding road.
 From the top of the ruins of this fort you see another village just like Kuldhara – abandoned but highly organized and urban.
 Everyone kept telling us about villages, but these ruins indicate an old urban settlement.
 As the houses are along straight lines with roads running in between them, have very similar structures and are very dense.
 Incidentally, stone walls still stand as if they are outgrown from the foundation, but the almost none of them had a roof on top of them.

-It does not look like a village from few centuries’ back but the urban settlement of ancient times.
-I would have been inclined to believe them as part of Indus Valley civilization except that there is a fort and the stone has been used in construction instead of bricks.
+It does not look like a village from a few centuries’ back but the urban settlement of ancient times.
+I would have been inclined to believe them as part of Indus Valley civilization.
+Except that there is a fort and the stone has been used in construction instead of bricks.
 Sanitation system I could not see, but since I spent very little time, it is possible I missed it altogether.

 I hope I get to visit this place again with some historian who can explain more than what the tourism industry can.